-An expedition to the North Delhi (Kamala Nehru) Ridge was made by the students of CIC on 26 December 2013.
+An expedition to the North Delhi (Kamala Nehru) Ridge was made by the students of Cluster Innovation Centre (CIC) on 26 December 2013.
 The expedition also included students from the University and was led by Dr. Govind Singh.
 The expedition was also part of the Semester Long Live project of the students Geetika, Nissar and Navneet who are working to develop an inventory of all the wetlands in Delhi.

 At the same time, the expedition formed a part of the field study by Ishani Gupta for her internship project on the economic evaluation of the North Delhi Ridge.
 The expedition was the first of its kind, as part of the recently launched Eco Club (Vasundhara) of the Cluster Innovation Centre, DU.